Aram-Anderson/site2.0/_posts/2017-05-24-guessinggame1.md

 puts "You guessed the right number, You won!!!"
 ```
 That is certainly not a very exciting game, but it works, and it's a functioning while loop, so that's something.
 The next post will be adding some features to this game, and making a little more interesting.
+See <a href="https://mrpants.io/2017/guessinggame2/"> part 2 here</a>.